Changissnz/nu_merchant_principal/README.md

 else from their variance between each other.
 Workers
 $w_2$, $w_3$, and $w_0$ are the "best" workers by
-their greatest contributions for tasks $t_2$, $t_1$, and $t_0$.
+their greatest contributions for tasks $t_2$, $t_1$, and $t_0$, respectively.
 Factors such as output-agnostic payment and certain conceptualizations of ideal proportionality would strongly suggest that these workers become specialized for their task that they excel at, in the name of operational efficiency for <ins>methodological